Clicky

 Are you building content islands, or a knowledge empire?

-How Semantic Content Analysis Differs from Traditional Internal Linking
+Semantic Content Analysis vs. Traditional Internal Linking: Key Differences

 If you’re thinking, “Wait, isn’t this just internal linking?” you’re asking the right question.
 But the answer reveals a crucial distinction that most marketers miss.